 (Critical) discourse analysis

 This area of enquiry is closely linked to the above but focus is more specifically on ideological representation and power differentials in the discourse of media, advertising, politics and professional communication.
 Discourse considered may be written, spoken or multi-modal (e.g. including images).
 Units of analysis may be based on frameworks derived from Systemic Functional Linguistic approaches (including the Appraisal system), pragmatics and conversation analysis.
 Spoken data may be collected using surveys and interviews as appropriate.
 A socio-linguistic approach may also be relevant in combination with linguistic analysis.
 A comparative cross-or intercultural perspective is welcome but not essential.
-A specific area of interest is the analysis of empathy and person/patient- centred communication in health or other professional domains (Pounds).
+Specific areas of interest include the analysis of empathy and person/patient- centred communication in health or other professional domains (pounds) and the role of discourse metaphors in the construction of ideology within media and political discourse (Musolff).

 Cross-cultural cognitive linguistics